Alumni Achievement and Sent Forth Award Recipients

 Dr. Paul Brandvik '59

-Dr. Brandvik is a professor emeritus of music at Bemidji State University, served as director of choral activities for 31 years.
+Dr. Paul Brandvik is a professor emeritus of music at Bemidji State University and served as director of choral activities for 31 years.
 He received his Bachelor of Arts in public school music and psychology from Concordia and taught at Pelican Rapids High School.
-Brandvik earned his Master of Music in voice from the University of Wisconsin in 1965 and Doctor of Musical Arts in choral music from the University of Illinois in 1969.
+He earned his Master of Music in voice from the University of Wisconsin in 1965 and Doctor of Musical Arts in choral music from the University of Illinois in 1969.
 He conducted the Bemidji Choir in performances for conventions of the American Choral Directors Association as well overseas conferences.
-Brandvik received several awards, guest conducted more than 100 festivals and workshops in 16 states and abroad, and composed, edited or arranged more than 50 works.
+He received several awards, guest conducted more than 100 festivals and workshops in 16 states and abroad, and composed, edited or arranged more than 50 works.

 Dr. Kristi (Martinson) Ferguson '71

-Dr. Kristi Ferguson is professor emeritus of General Internal Medicine and served as director, Office of Consultation and Research in Medical Education at the University of Iowa Carver College of Medicine from 1995-2018.
-Ferguson earned her Concordia degree in 1971 and earned a master's and doctorate at the University of Michigan.
-She spent her entire career at the University of Iowa Carver College of Medicine where she has greatly influenced the development, implementation and evaluation of the curriculum.
-Ferguson has served on committees for several national organizations, including the Association of American Medical Colleges.
-She remains active in her church community at Zion Lutheran Church, and has recently been elected as the vice chair of the Board of Directors of the Lutheran School of Theology at Chicago.
+Dr. Kristi Ferguson is a professor emeritus of general internal medicine and served as director in the Office of Consultation and Research in Medical Education at the University of Iowa Carver College of Medicine from 1995 to 2018.
+She earned her Concordia degree in 1971 and earned a master's and doctorate at the University of Michigan.
+She spent her entire career at the U of Iowa Carver College of Medicine where she has greatly influenced the development, implementation, and evaluation of the curriculum.
+She has served on committees for several national organizations, including the Association of American Medical Colleges.
+She remains active in her church community at Zion Lutheran Church and has recently been elected as the vice chair of the Board of Directors of the Lutheran School of Theology at Chicago.

 Dr. Thomas W. Samuelson '81

-Dr. Thomas Samuelson '81, a board-certified ophthalmologist, is a founding partner and attending surgeon at Minnesota Eye Consultants, P.A., Minneapolis.
+Dr. Thomas Samuelson, a board-certified ophthalmologist, is a founding partner and attending surgeon at Minnesota Eye Consultants, P.A., Minneapolis.
 He's also an adjust professor at the University of Minnesota and on the faculty of Hennepin County Medical Center.
-Samuelson earned his medical degree at the University of Minnesota and completed his residency at the University of South Florida College of Medicine.
+He earned his medical degree at the University of Minnesota and completed his residency at the University of South Florida College of Medicine.
 He has received several awards and has been named to American's Top Doctors each year since 2002.
 He has written numerous articles and given more than 600 presentations around the world.
-Samuelson is active in his church community and is a C-400 member at Concordia.
+He is active in his church community and is a C-400 member at Concordia.

 Dr. Matthew Culloton '98

-Matthew Culloton, founding Artistic Director of The Singers - Minnesota Choral Artists, is a 1998 Concordia graduate and earned a master's and a doctorate from the University of Minnesota.
-He is Choirmaster at The House of Hope Presbyterian Church in St. Paul, Minn., and an adjunct faculty member at the University of St. Thomas.
-Culloton received the VocalEssence/ACDA of Minnesota Creative Programming Award (2003) and MN ACDA Outstanding Young Choral Conductor of the Year Award (2004).
+Matthew Culloton, founding artistic director of The Singers – Minnesota Choral Artists, is a 1998 Concordia graduate and earned a master's and a doctorate from the University of Minnesota.
+He is choirmaster at The House of Hope Presbyterian Church in St. Paul, Minn., and an adjunct faculty member at the University of St. Thomas.
+He received the VocalEssence/ACDA of Minnesota Creative Programming Award (2003) and MN ACDA Outstanding Young Choral Conductor of the Year Award (2004).
 As a composer, he has been commissioned to compose works for The Singers and the Dale Warland Singers, among several others.
 He is co-editor of the "Matthew and Michael Culloton Choral Series" and editor of the "Christmas with The Singers Choral Series."

 Betsy (Strebel) Grams '98

 Betsy Grams, co-founder and executive director of CycleHealth, is a 1998 Concordia graduate.
 CycleHealth was founded in 2014 to equip kids to power their own wellness.
-CycleHealth's programs are based on adventure and self-directed goal attainment, and are prescribed by pediatricians in more than 50 Twin Cities clinics through an innovative platform called Sweat Rx.
-Prior to co-founding CycleHealth, Betsy was a high school English teacher, and director of an alternative school for students at risk for graduation.
+CycleHealth's programs are based on adventure and self-directed goal attainment and are prescribed by pediatricians in more than 50 Twin Cities clinics through an innovative platform called Sweat Rx.
+Prior to co-founding CycleHealth, she was a high school English teacher and director of an alternative school for students at risk for graduation.